Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 Can You Drink While Trying to Get Pregnant?

 Section Summary: Moderate alcohol consumption — defined as one drink or fewer per day for women and two or fewer for men — is generally considered compatible with trying to conceive.
-However, many fertility specialists recommend abstaining entirely, as heavy drinking disrupts hormonal balance, impairs egg and sperm quality, and poses risks to early pregnancy before most women know they have conceived.
+However, many fertility specialists recommend abstaining entirely, as heavy drinking disrupts hormonal balance, impairs egg and sperm quality, and poses risks to early pregnancy before most women know they've conceived.

 For starters, drinking too much can lead to many different health problems, whether you’re trying to get pregnant or not.
-Alcohol consumption can interfere with the communication pathways in your brain,4 leading to disruptions in mood, behavior, and cognitive function.
-Trying to conceive can be a stressful time for some people, and drinking alcohol has been shown to worsen anxiety.5 So, if you’re struggling with emotional stress while trying to get pregnant, it may be a good idea to take a break from alcohol.
+Alcohol consumption can interfere with the communication pathways in your brain,4 leading to disruptions in mood, behaviour, and cognitive function.
+And if you’re already feeling the emotional weight of trying to conceive, it’s worth knowing that research suggests alcohol and anxiety have a bidirectional relationship — alcohol use and anxiety often co-occur and can reinforce each other.5 So if stress is part of your TTC experience (and for many of us, it is), stepping back from alcohol might genuinely help.

 How Does Alcohol Affect Fertility?